• Agents

 Is it ready for users?

-Bolt.new built a million websites in five months.
-It is genuinely impressive at turning ideas into working apps.
-But 33% of Bolt apps we tested had critical vulnerabilities, and 79% had high-severity issues.
-The good news: most are straightforward to fix once you know where to look.
+Bolt.new shipped a million websites in five months.
+It is genuinely impressive at turning an idea into a working app.
+But 33% of Bolt apps we scanned had critical issues, and 79% had high-severity ones.
+The good news: most are a quick fix once you know where to look.

 33%